Search

 If you’re like most of us, you can probably picture your home with a decent amount of detail.
 You know where the furniture is found, what colors the walls are, and even where small objects are placed.

-Here’s an example based on one of my personal Memory Palaces (here are several more Memory Palaces examples if you like):
+So that you know what I’m talking about, here’s an example based on one of my many personal Memory Palaces (here are several more Memory Palaces examples if you like):

 Anthony Metivier Memory Palace of Berlin Apartment